keboola/connection-docs/components/writers/bi-tools/tableau/index.md

 {: .image-popup}
 ![Screenshot - Select Table](/components/writers/bi-tools/tableau/tableau-1.png)

-When you start configuring a table, it is possible to set all columns to the prevailing data type, e.g. `string` and then configure only the differing columns.
+When you start configuring a table, it is possible to set all columns to the prevailing data type, e.g., `string` and then configure only the differing columns.

 {: .image-popup}